 Method Whereby the Customer will be Notified of Changes to the Terms of Service.
 Our Terms of Service summary may be revised, amended, supplemented or supplanted in whole or in part from time to time according to procedures provided in MDTE regulations and Massachusetts law.
 The Customer will be notified by regular mail, facsimile or other acceptable means of any changes to the Terms of Service summary that affect such Customer.
 Any change will only be made pursuant to the terms of the Agreement or as otherwise required by applicable law.

 EXHIBIT B

 ELECTRICITY FACTS

 Enron Energy Services, Inc.

+[RICHARD RING COMMENTS THAT LEGAL WILL BE ATTACHING A NEW LABEL TO THE CONTRACT FORM]